MicrosoftDocs/cpp-docs/docs/dotnet/fill-stl-clr.md

 ```

 ## Remarks
- This function behaves the same as the STL function `fill`.
+ This function behaves the same as the C++ Standard Library function `fill`.
 For more information, see [fill](http://msdn.microsoft.com/Library/b1f09e99-a9d2-4e4c-97f8-aaccc20b4420).

 ## Requirements
  **Header:** \<cliext/algorithm>